 Exhibit Opening – One Life: Dolores Huerta at the Smithsonian

-One life: Dolores Huerta at Plaza de Cultura y Artes.
+Dolores Huerta at the Smithsonian affiliate Plaza de Cultura y Artes.

 This exhibit followed another exhibit, which also included photos by Harvey Richards, involving Dolores Huerta at the Smithsonian-affiliated Plaza de Cultura y Artes in Los Angeles, California which ran from April 10‒July 7, 2014.